WRITTEN & DIRECTED BY: LEIGH FONDAKOWSKI

 DRAMATURGY BY: SARAH LAMBERT & CAITLIN A. KANE

 One of the most important actresses of her time, Charlotte Cushman was famous for her interpretation of the leading male roles in Shakespeare.
 Cushman continually challenged Victorian notions of gender in her stage portrayals of male characters and of strong, androgynous female characters.
 Cushman also played the man in every area of her life.
 She gathered around her a circle of emancipated nineteenth-century women, many of whom she financially supported and engaged in intense love affairs.

-I joined the Casa Cushman team in the fall of 2017 and have worked as a dramaturg and assistant director on several workshops of the play, including workshops at Cornell University, the Dramatists Guild, and New Georges.
+I joined the Casa Cushman team in the fall of 2017 and have worked as a dramaturg and assistant director on several workshops of the play, including at Cornell University, the Dramatists Guild, New Georges, and the Chelsea Factory.